Tokenization, Cost, and Linguistic Inequality

 ML Workbench

 I built ML Workbench to explore how multilingual tokenizer families behave across a fixed set of languages and how those differences carry through to real model pricing.
-My goal is not to answer every multilingual question at once, rather to keep one claim clean: when the same meaning is aligned, how differently do tokenizer families behave, and what happens when those differences hit real model pricing and context limits?
+My goal is not to answer every multilingual question at once, but to keep one claim clean: when the same meaning is aligned, how differently do tokenizer families behave, and what happens when those differences hit real model pricing and context limits?

 Open-source repository: You can clone it and run benchmarks locally: https://github.com/707/ml-workbench